nwicki/SMGP-2021/README.md

 # SMGP-2021 - Group 1
 ## Shape modeling and geometry processing project

-Get the all_data folder from https://polybox.ethz.ch/index.php/s/lRKp9AjerxiQSzC

-Put all folders in the all_data.zip into the data folder (if you are confused, look at the gitignore)

 **To run the code:** Please use our version of libigl.
 Also, the app requires Boost filesystem to be installed in order to run.
 Refer to the boost website for installation instructions: https://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html.
 On macOS, you can use Homebrew to install it.

 # Assignment 6 - Report